Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup our DNS

 Next we will apply a `DNSPolicy`.
 This policy will configure how traffic reaches the gateways deployed to our different clusters.
 In this case it will setup a loadbalanced strategy, which will mean it will provide a form of RoundRobin response to DNS clients.
+We also define default GEO, this doesn't have an immediate impact but rather is there so that when/if we enable geo routing on our gateways, the default is defined for any users outside of the specified gateway GEOs ensuring all users regardless of their geo will be able to reach our gateway (more later).

 ```
 kubectl apply -f - <<EOF